 Running a pool heater costs $100 - $600 per month depending on various factors, like the temperature, humidity, and average wind speeds.

 The most common types of swimming pool heaters use propane, natural gas, or electricity as their fuel source, and each has its benefits.

-The DOE also estimate that for every one degree increase in pool temperature, energy consumption increases 10% - 30%.
+The DOE estimates that for every one-degree increase in pool temperature, energy consumption increases by 10% - 30%.

 A good-quality pool cover can help reduce pool heat loss by 50% or more depending on where you live and can also reduce evaporation.

 No, not the 'Pool Rules' you're used to seeing on the side of a public pool.